 Instagram is a great marketing tool since it has a clean, simple feed that is completely mobile-friendly.
 It is particularly one of the favorites among travelers.
 Instagram upgraded advertising for businesses with features like ‘call,’ ‘get directions,’ and ‘email.’
 Many companies will be able to have ‘book,’ ‘reserve,’ or ‘get tickets’ call-to-action buttons too.
 Businesses can now see important customer messages in the main inbox for direct messaging.
-Implementing automated conversation tools can help process the volume of messages and boost direct bookings.
+Implementing conversational AI on your Instagram can help process the volume of messages and boost direct bookings.

 The highly complex algorithm of Instagram is now based on a Facebook-style news feed algorithm.
 As a hotel marketing strategy, strive to provide high-quality content that Instagram users seek to reap benefits.

 Follow these guidelines to make the most of your hotel’s presence on Instagram:

 Create a brand story through your posts that should compliment each other.
 Post images that reflect the lifestyle of your target customer base.

 Connect to the human element by introducing the followers to the hard-working staff.
 Share photos of food, interactions between staff and guests, and guests having fun to show the dynamic atmosphere at the hotel.

 Share content about the nearby attractions and local areas to provide a sense of the environment of the place.
 Go beyond the hotel and share images of scenic views and surroundings.
 When you upload an image, use the ‘photo map feature’ and specify the location to make the images searchable.